 Create Index column using a Power Query in Power Bi

-Using a Power Query, you can add index column to your data that serves as a row counter to rows in data table, it is really a best feature of power query.
+Using a Power Query, you can add an index column to your data that serves as a row counter to rows in data table, it is really a best feature of power query.

 Lets go through the following steps.